THE MUDDLE FAMILIES

 Sidney died when he was just on 60 years old, his death being registered in Sutton registration district in Surrey during the 3rd quarter of 1976.
 Six years later Alice died when she was just on 77 years old, her death being registered in Brighton registration district during the 2nd quarter of 1982.

-John and Ellen’s second child was William John Muddle, known as Jack, who was born at Uckfield in Sussex on 3 October 1907, and baptised at Holy Cross Church in Uckfield on 5 January 1908.
-In about 1911 he moved with his parents to Lewes.
+John and Ellen’s second child was William John Muddle, known as Jack, who was born at Uckfield in Sussex on 3 October 1907, and baptised at the Parish Church of Holy Cross in Uckfield on 5 January 1908.
+In the census of 2 April 1911 Jack, at the age of 3, was living with his parents at 32 Alexandra Road in Uckfield.
+Then sometime during the next two years he moved with his parents to Lewes, Sussex.

 When he was 30 years old Jack married 40-year-old Alice Maud Evershed at Lewes Register Office on 8 July 1938.
 Jack was then a journeyman electrician living with his parents at 102 Malling Street in Lewes, and Alice was living at 55 Valence Road in Lewes.
 Alice was the daughter of Henry and Lucy Evershed, and she had been born at Lewes on 12 January 1898.
 Alice already had a daughter when she married Jack, and Jack and Alice had one child, a daughter, born in Worthing registration district in Sussex during September 1938.